 The next morning when I entered the dining hall, the only noise was the clanking of dishes.
 Breakfast was a silent meal, to be taken without saying a word.
 I put my food selections on my plate, sat down at a table nodding to my neighbor, who looked up from his book.
 I always carry my journal with me so I devoted the next 30 minutes to writing in it and eating, not uttering a sound.
 It was refreshing.

-I’m no stranger to silence, I’ve spent time with my students at Taize, a monastic community in France, where during the three times a day worship services there are long moments of silence.
-I also build moments of silence into the youth retreats I plan for my students and my yoga practices end with silence and meditation.
-So, truthfully 30 minutes of silence wasn't really that difficult.
-After breakfast I took a walk outside and found a bench between two trees, the perfect resting place and what would become one of my favorite writing spaces for the week.
-Under the shade of these trees I challenged myself to spend the rest of my week at Kripalu in silence.
+I’m no stranger to silence.
+I’ve spent time with my students at Taize.
+It is a monastic community in France, where during the three times a day of worship services there are long moments of silence.
+I also built quiet time into the youth retreats I planned for my students and my at home yoga practices end with meditation.
+So, truthfully, 30 minutes of silence weren’t that difficult.
+After breakfast, I took a walk outside and found a bench between two trees, the perfect resting place and what would become one of my favorite journaling spots for the week.
+Under the shade of these trees, I thought about how good it felt to sit quietly with my thoughts.
+I was intrigued to continue it and challenged myself to spend the rest of my time at Kripalu in silence.